kubemaya/website/docs/setup-device/install-kubemaya.md

 ```
 /bin/bash /opt/k3s/scripts/kubemaya.sh set-flags
 ```
 **Note:** This restarts your device, also for Debian you have to set the following flag systemd.unified_cgroup_hierarchy=1 in the variable GRUB_CMDLINE_LINUX_DEFAULT inside the file /etc/default/grub and restart your device.
+After that run `sudo update-grup` and then restart with `sudo reboot`.
+For Debian is need it to install SSH and sudo with all the necessary permissions for the user that you are going to use to install KubeMaya.
+Also check if your device already has the CGROUPS activated by running the following command: `stat -fc %T /sys/fs/cgroup/`.
 8. Disable your current wifi-connection if set (nmtui in Raspbian)
 9. Change to the installer path
 ```